For the associate’s degree, a student’s program of study includes the graduation requirements for an associate’s degree.

 General Requirements for a Baccalaureate Degree

-- A 2.25 grade point average in one’s major, unless otherwise noted.
+- A 2.25 GPA in one’s major, unless otherwise noted.
 The major GPA includes all courses required in the major and all electives taken for the major at Bethel.

 - A minimum of 122 semester credit hours.

-- The following must be taken in programs that meet Bethel residency requirements or at Bethel (see Office of the Registrar or Office of Off-Campus Programs and International Studies):
+- The following must be taken in programs that meet Bethel residency requirements or at Bethel (see Office of the Registrar or Office of International and Off-Campus Programs):

 - at least 28 of the last 35 credits,

 - at least half of the credits used to meet the requirements of the major,